List of The Neverending Story characters: Iron minions

 Xayide has made use of minions made of armor and resemble empty suits of armor.

 In the second film, these creatures were called "Giants" because of their towering size and possess a horned crustacean-like appearance and lobster-like claws.
-When Bastian wishes for Xayide to have a heart, the giants are destroyed alongside their master.
+When Bastian wishes for Xayide to have a heart, the giants are destroyed alongside their mistress.
 It took 19 men from Munich in Germany to portray these giants.

 In the cartoon series, the Giants appear as foot soldiers of Xayide.

+In the live-action series, the Giants are replaced by Dark Knights, a hollow armours that are magically enchanted by Xayide.

 Ygramul

 Ygramul The Many (German: Ygramul, die Viele) is a creature that lives in the land of Dead Mountains.
 She is portrayed as a shapeshifter, who often takes the form of a giant spider and builds webs to catch its prey.
 The creature is actually composed of many little hornet-like insects who share a single hive mind.
 Ygramul's poison is deadly and kills within one hour, but grants the victim the ability to teleport to any location within Fantastica before succumbing to its effects.
 In the novel, this poison is the means by which Atreyu travels to the home of Engywook and Urgl, near the Southern Oracle.
 At this point in the story Falkor the luckdragon is introduced; he is caught in Ygramul's web, and also uses the power of Ygramul's poison to follow Atreyu.
 The lingering effects of the poison are nursed out of the two by Urgl, while Engywook, a scholar of the Southern Oracle, instructs Atreyu on the challenges he is to encounter within the Oracle's demesne.

 In The Neverending Story cartoon series, Ygramul is shown in her spider form and is voiced by Marilyn Lightstone.
-In "To Save Falkor", Bastian encountered Ygramul in the Dead Mountains while looking for a cure for Falkor's illness.
+In "To Save Falkor", Bastian encounters Ygramul in the Dead Mountains while looking for a cure for Falkor's illness.